toddsundsted/ktistec/src/slang/SPEC.md

 ### 5.6 Comments

-Three forms, distinguished by what follows the `/`:
+Two forms, distinguished by what follows the `/`:

 #### 5.6.1 Hidden Comment (`/`)